dalila28/concreate_crack_image_classification/README.md

       * Test your installation (RESTART TERMINAL BEFORE TESTING)
          * Inside C:\Users\< USERNAME > \Anaconda3\envs\tensorflow\TensorFlow\models\research
          * python object_detection/builders/model_builder_tf2_test.py The terminal should show OK if it passes all the tests
       * Open Visual Studio Code,
-         * Go to open new folder, open downloaded file that you download from my repository, then you can run concrete_crack.py file
+         * Go to open new folder, open downloaded file that you download from my repository
+         * Make sure downloaded dataset and the concrete_crack.py file in same folder
+         * Then you can run concrete_crack.py file
+         * Troubleshoot: let say you have problem loading the dataset, please check your folder directory carefully.